Tackle SQL Server Performance Issues for Free with DPA Free

 SQL Server performance problems can be evasive and truly plague an application so much that employees dread using the application.
 It is an unfortunate set of events that all too often results in employees losing faith in the application and impacting morale.

-There are a number of alternatives to consider for addressing your SQL Server performance issue.
-Let's dig into these to see which one could make sense for you:
+There are a number of alternatives to consider for addressing your Microsoft SQL Server performance issue.
+Let's dig into these to see which one could make sense for you to best identify the root cause of your performance bottlenecks:

 - Hardware - Generally considered the "quick and

-dirty option" to patch a short-term problem.
+dirty option" to patch a short-term problem to avoid downtime.
 Often times this does

 not resolve the issue, only delay an actual resolution.
 Other times the